semantic-systems/coypu-temporal-extraction-service-machamp/machamp/README.md

 }
 ```

-To finetune the models a directory with at least one configuration file needs to be passed to the ``temporal_finetune.bash`` script (it takes one parameter with the location).
+To finetune the models, a directory with at least one configuration file needs to be passed to the ``temporal_finetune.bash`` script (it takes one parameter with the location).
-This means that at least one model will be generated for each configuration file (MaChAmp's finetuning strategy saves two models, one for the best epoch and one for the final epoch).
+This means that at least one model will be generated for each configuration file (in fact, MaChAmp's finetuning strategy saves two models, one for the best epoch and one for the final epoch).
 The model files have the ending ``.pt``.

 ```